 If you have dilated cardiomyopathy, your doctor might recommend treatment for the underlying cause, if known, and to improve blood flow and prevent further heart damage.

 Doctors usually treat dilated cardiomyopathy with a combination of medications.
 Depending on your symptoms, you might need two or more of these drugs.

-- Beta blockers.
-A beta blocker slows your heart rate, reduces blood pressure and prevents some the harmful effects of stress hormones, substances produced by your body that can make heart failure worse and can trigger abnormal heart rhythms.
+Beta blockers.
+A beta blocker slows your heart rate, reduces blood pressure and prevents some of the harmful effects of stress hormones, substances produced by your body that can worsen heart failure and trigger abnormal heart rhythms.

-Diuretics.
-Often called water pills, diuretics make you urinate more frequently and keep fluid from collecting in your body.
+- Diuretics.
+Often called water pills, diuretics remove excess fluid and salt from your body.
 The drugs also decrease fluid in your lungs, so you can breathe more easily.

 Implantable devices used to treat dilated cardiomyopathy include:

 - Biventricular pacemakers, which use electrical impulses to coordinate the actions of the left and right ventricle.

 - Implantable cardioverter-defibrillators (ICDs), which monitor heart rhythm and deliver electrical shocks when needed to control abnormal, rapid heartbeats, including those that cause the heart to stop.
 They can also function as pacemakers.

 - Heart pumps (left ventricular assist devices, or LVADs).
 These mechanical devices are implanted into the abdomen or chest and attached to a weakened heart to help it pump.
 They usually are considered after less invasive approaches are unsuccessful.